google/android-cuttlefish/container/src/podcvd/README.md

 ### Skill for agents

-Podcvd skill for AI agents is located under `container/src/podcvd/skill` directory.
+Podcvd skill for AI agents is located under `skills/podcvd` directory of this repository.

 ## Development guide